SecJS/Utils/README.md

 await existentFolder.create()

-// You can use safeRemove method to delete the folder without any exception if it does no exists
+// You can use safeRemove method to delete the folder without any exception if it does no exists await Folder.safeRemove(existentFile.path)

-await Folder.safeRemove(existentFile.path)
+// You can use isFolderSync to verify if path directory or file await Folder.isFolderSync('path/to/folder')

+// You can use existsSync to verify if folders exists await Folder.existsSync('path/to/folder')
 ```

 ---